Google Ads vs. Bing Ads

 Image Source: Marketing Charts

 On the other hand, Bing, too, has its downsides.
-Trillions of people use Google; who wouldn’t prefer Bing?
+Trillions of people use Google; an informed advertising strategy is essential for choosing who wouldn’t prefer Bing.

 As its market share is significantly smaller, Bing Ads will not likely reach international audiences, and the demography is much older.